 Consider using an Outside Collection Agency: Most likely, at some point, some of your accounts will go unpaid, and you’ll be faced with a decision to try and collect yourself, write off the debt, or turn to an outside collection agency.
 Using an OCA to collect unpaid debt is a great option that can actually help your business grow.

 Positive cash flow is critical to the success of any business.
 Unpaid accounts can negatively affect your company’s bottom line, which is why monitoring and maintaining positive cash flow is key.
-On February 24th, ABC-Amega is hosting a free webinar titled Cash to Cash Management: What every Credit Professional Needs to Know, which will offer an insider look at cash flow cycles.

 To learn more on maintaining a positive cash flow, see these articles below: